Wine Tasting & Appreciation Barge Cruise

 Saturday, Day 7 - Mantua

-After breakfast, guests are transferred by private chauffeured minibus to the Hotel Laguna Palace in Mestre or Piazzale Roma in Venice.
+After breakfast, guests are transferred to the designated meeting point in Venice or Mestre.